 What were the highlight from the ceremony & reception?

-Any tips or tricks that you learned along the way and want to share with brides planning their own wedding?
+Any tips to share with brides planning their own wedding?

 What wedding favor did you give your guests?